Cactoidal/FiniteField/README.md

 The game contract is deployed on Base Sepolia, and has been configured for 4 players.
 The dApp is designed for seamless account switching, allowing you to play against yourself if you wish to do so.
 You will need only ETH to play; 0.01 ETH per account is more than sufficient.

 The object of the game is to assemble a hand of cards with face values closest to the random "attractor" value.
 The closer a card is to the attractor, the higher its base score.
 Cards of the "objective color" are worth double.
 Drawing the rare "inverse" card (only possible on a swap) will invert your score.

+Games last 4 minutes.
+You can freely fold or raise (up to the game's maximumSpend) during those 4 minutes.
+You can only initiate a swap during the first 2 minutes of the game, and you must prove the swap during the 4 minute time limit.

+Any players who have not folded after 4 minutes will automatically raise to meet the highest bid.

+Once the game is over, players have 6 minutes to submit a final proof of their hand for scoring.
+After those 6 minutes, anyone can "conclude" the game, which will distribute the pot to the player(s) with the highest score.
+Players who fail to prove have a score of 0.